 - Potentially strenuous: Walking and outdoor activities can be strenuous.
 Never underestimate the strenuous nature of walking particularly when this is combined with the natural environment, hill and mountainous terrain and the elements.

-- Consent Form: All participants must provide full, complete and accurate information on their Consent Form, including any medical conditions, special requirements, allergies and/or recent illnesses; participants must inform the Walk Leader of any changes to their personal information (including medical information) that have occurred between signing their Booking Form and the day of the walk.
+- Consent Form: All participants must complete a Consent Form prior to the event taking place; this must be done by each participant individually and can not be done on behalf of someone else, unless the Consent Form is for their child who is under 18 years old.
+We will not accept a participant onto an event unless they have completed a Consent Form.
+All participants must provide full, complete and accurate information on their Consent Form, including any medical conditions, special requirements, allergies and/or recent illnesses; participants must inform the Walk Leader of any changes to their personal information (including medical information) that have occurred between signing their Booking Form and the day of the walk.

-- Footwear: All participants must provide suitable outdoor footwear, preferably walking boots, with sturdy cleated soles and ankle support.
+- Footwear: All participants must provide suitable outdoor footwear, preferably walking boots, with sturdy soles, good tread and ankle support.

-- Alcohol, smoking – As this is an Adventurous Activity in a natural environment then we operate a no alcohol and no smoking policy during the activity.
+- Alcohol & Smoking – As this is an Adventurous Activity in a natural environment, which is also the Walk Leader’s working environment, then we operate a no alcohol and no smoking policy during the activity.

 - Accommodation, Food & Travel – You must book and pay for any accommodation, food and/or travel (the ‘service provided’) directly yourself.
 The contract for the service provided is between the person making the booking and the service provider.

 - Client transfer of Booking – If you are not able to attend your chosen walk date for whatever reason and would like to rearrange, then you can have a FREE TRANSFER to another mutually convenient date.
 All Transfer of Bookings must be made prior to the walk.
 TeamWalking’s liability is limited to the cost of your chosen walk only.